Road Traffic Accident

 Understanding Repetitive Strain Injury (RSI)

 Repetitive Strain Injury (RSI) is a musculoskeletal disorder caused by repetitive movements, excessive strain, and prolonged awkward postures.
 It primarily affects the muscles, nerves, and tendons, leading to discomfort, stiffness, and chronic pain.
-RSI is particularly common in workplaces where employees engage in repetitive tasks, such as typing, manual labor, assembly line work, or operating vibrating machinery.
+RSI is particularly common in workplaces where employees engage in repetitive tasks, such as typing, manual labour, assembly line work, or operating vibrating machinery.

 Types of RSI